Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Handling Local Predicates

 \section{Handling Local Predicates}

 Local predicates are constraints that each tuple in the package has to satisfy individually.
 Depending on the selectivity of the local predicates, the representative tuples in \adlv can become increasingly inaccurate.
-For example, low selectivity means a few numbers of tuples satisfying the predicates which causes the representative tuples to present fewer tuples than it should.
-To compensate for this inaccuracy, we implement the naive approach of adjusting the representative tuples according to the local predicates during query processing.
-This adjustment happens at all the layers in the hierarchy of relations for \lsr.

-We conducted experiments to measure the running time and integrality gap of \lsr in the presence of numeric local predicates with different selectivities.
-We considered numeric local predicates of the form ``$a<x$'' or ``$a>x$'' for a specified attribute $a$.
-In terms of the integrality gap, \lsr performs on par even with low selectivity predicates.
-However, the scalability of \lsr is diminished especially when the relation size increases and selectivity decreases.
-In particular, over all the selectivity, \lsr has an average running time of 15s for a size of 10 million while 300s for a size of 100 million.
-Therefore, this is a limitation when it comes to local predicates for \lsr using the naive adjustment approach.
+For example, if relatively few tuples satisfy the local predicates (low selectivity), then each representative tuple might represent fewer tuples than it should, so its attribute values may not accurately represent the few tuples that satisfy the predicates.

+When the workload of package-query users involves a fixed set of local predicates or when the local predicates have low selectivity leading to inaccuracy, it may be beneficial to do \adlv partitioning after applying the local predicates, thereby avoiding the risk of inaccurate representative tuples.
+However, if the local predicates change from query to query, running \adlv partitioning for every new set of local predicates is costly.
+We, therefore, propose two possible strategies---to be analyzed in future work---for handling local predicates efficiently.

+A naive approach runs \adlv once over all tuples in the relation and then, given a set of local predicates, simply adjusts the representative tuples throughout the hierarchy of relations.
+For example, starting from layer~0 (the original relation), we select only tuples that satisfy the local predicates and recompute each representative tuple as the mean of the selected tuples in its represented group; if there are no tuples selected within a group~$l$, there will be no representative tuple for that group in layer~$l+1$.
+This approach, in the worst case, requires us to materialize the hierarchy of relations but it does avoid the risk of inaccurate representative tuples.

+A more efficient but less accurate approach executes \lsr as if there were no local predicates while going from layer~$L$ to layer~1.
+Then, when going from layer~1 to layer~0 using \shading (Algorithm~\ref{alg:shading}), the \neighbor algorithm is adjusted by modifying the \textsf{GetTuples}$(1,g)$ function to return only those layer-0 tuples in group~$g$ that satisfy the local predicates.
+This extra cost is minimal and we hope that the relatively large set (up to size $\alpha$) of layer-0 tuples would be rich enough to largely compensate for any inaccuracies in the representative tuples in layers~1 through $L$.